Things to know about the latest court and policy action on transgender issues in the US

 There are legal challenges to the policies across the country, and there isn’t a clear pattern for how courts handle them.
 None have reached a final court decision.

-A panel from the Cincinnati-based 6th U.S. Circuit Court was set to hear arguments on whether the bans on puberty blockers and hormones for minors in both Kentucky and Tennessee should be allowed to be enforced.
+He has a trial scheduled for February on the constitutionality of the Florida law.

-A Florida state judge, meanwhile, will hear from both sides on two key issues on that state’s law on gender-affirming care.
+But he noted that with similar cases moving through courts across the country, whatever he decides won’t be the final word.

-Earlier this year, a federal judge said the law could not be enforced against the three transgender children whose families are challenging it.
-Now, those families are asking a federal court to extend that narrow ruling to block enforcement pertaining to all children.
+Also Friday, a three-judge panel from the Cincinnati-based 6th U.S. Circuit Court heard arguments on whether states can ban puberty blockers and hormones for transgender minors in both Kentucky and Tennessee, as lawsuits challenging the statutes makes their way through the courts.
+The appellate judges did not make a ruling but noted that a key factor would be determining which side was being more compassionate.

 The Alaska state board of education on Thursday voted in favor of a policy that would keep transgender girls out of girls sports competitions.